3D Brain Model

 Meet the group

-A multidisciplinary team of researchers, engineers, and students advancing the frontiers of neural processing and brain-computer interfaces.
+A multidisciplinary team of researchers, engineers, and students advancing the frontiers of neural processing and brain computer interfaces.

 Oiwi Parker JonesOiwi Parker Jones wearing sunglasses